kopacm/Tableau-Sales-Project/README.md

 ## **Project Overview**

 This user story outlines the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives to analyze sales performance and customers.
+## **Objective**

+  Learn Dashboard Design process in Tableau by using specific framework. **This project was only created for design purpose not for presenting project**

 ## **User Requirements**